kbsali/php-redmine-api/docs/usage.md

 # Usage

-:warning: This file shows example commands for reading, creating, updating and deleting redmine components.
-As this are only examples, please **make sure, that you do not execute them at your production Redmine instance and may destroy real life content!**
+:warning: This file shows example commands for reading, creating, updating and deleting Redmine data.
+As these are only examples, please **make sure, that you do not execute them against your production instance as it may break real content!**

 ## Installation

 ### With Composer

-Please make sure you have install `php-remine-api` with an PSR-4 autoloader like [Composer](https://getcomposer.org/).
+Please make sure you install `php-remine-api` with an PSR-4 autoloader like [Composer](https://getcomposer.org/).

 ```bash
 php composer.phar require kbsali/php-redmine-api